nicktoscano/oci_code_templates/README.md

   $ vi config

 * Paste the config file contents and exit vi.
+  * To paste in vi first enter insert mode by pushing 'i'.
+  * To exit vi hit esc.
+Then hit 'w' and 'q'.
+Press Enter.

+## Example Config File:
 The format for the config file should be as follows:

 #### Format: